-During a pupils' academic career, broad topic areas covered in our PSHCE sessions include cover:
+During a pupils' academic career, broad topic areas covered in our PSHE sessions include cover:

 - Families,

 - Respectful relationships including friendships and relationship values,

 - Relationships online and the media,

 - Being safe including consent,

 - Intimate and sexual relationships, including sexual health,

 - Mental health and wellbeing,

 - Internet safety and harms,

 - Bullying, abuse and discrimination,

 - Physical health and fitness,

 - Self-concept, body image and self-esteem,

 - Healthy eating,

 - Drugs, alcohol and tobacco,

 - Health and prevention,

-- Basic first aid,
+- Basic mental and physical first aid,

 - Changing adolescent bodies,

 - Settling into secondary school,

 - Work, careers, choices and pathways,

 - Employment rights and responsibilities,

 - Financial choices such as banking, mortgages, credit/loans,

 - Citizenship including developing as a citizen and becoming aware of the work of charities in our society,

 - Topics in the news,

 - Awareness of global issues,

 - Developing self-knowledge and the ability to manage emotions,

 - Government and Politics,

 - Current world affairs.

-We have developed a spiralling curriculum in consultation the PSHCE association and our community, considering the age, needs and feelings of pupils.
+We have developed a spiraling curriculum in consultation with the PSHE association and our community, considering the age, needs and feelings of pupils.

-For more information about our curriculum, please contact the relevant Head of PSHCE or the Senior Deputy Head
+For more information about our curriculum, please contact the Head of PSHE or the Senior Deputy Head.

-Delivery of PSHCE
+Delivery of PSHE

-The PSHCE course is delivered to all pupils through discrete PSHCE lessons taught by tutors.
-There is one lesson of taught PSHCE a week.
+The PSHE course is delivered to all pupils through discrete PSHE lessons taught by a select number of teachers.
+There is one lesson taught of PSHE per week, and this is supported by an additional weekly lesson of Pupil Development.
 Elements of the programme may be supported through the bringing in of additional expertise, such as outside speakers, trained health professionals, or the use of teachers with a particular interest or knowledge in a specific area.
-In addition to these discrete sessions, PSHCE is also embedded within the curriculum (e.g. social issues through the teaching of English Literature; Health through Biology, Physical Education and Physical Wellbeing lessons; Citizenship through History and Religious Studies lessons; several financial issues are covered in Maths lessons).
-There are also centrally organised sessions which supplement the delivery in house such as assemblies.
+In addition to these discrete sessions, PSHE is also embedded within the curriculum (e.g. social issues through the teaching of English Literature; Health through Biology, Physical Education and Physical Wellbeing lessons; Citizenship through History and Religious Studies lessons; several financial issues are covered in Maths lessons).
+There are also centrally organised sessions which supplement the delivery in-house, such as assemblies.